IntentArchitect/Intent.Modules/docsProject/modules/RoslynWeaver/Attributes.md

 This attribute can be added to a code element to control how the Roslyn Weaver merges the code.
 The merge behaviour is determined by the [mode](Modes.md) which is specified.

 ### Usage
-This attiribute can be introduced into generated code to alter the behaviour of the Roslyn Weaver.
+This attriibute can be introduced into generated code to alter the behaviour of the Roslyn Weaver.
 The typical scenario would be to allow you to introduce custom code into a generated code file.

 This attribute is typically used by developers to modify the template output, it typically should not be used in templates themselves, templates should typically using [DefaultIntentManaged](#defaultintentmanaged-attribute) if they want to control the Roslyn Weavers behaviour.